Skip to content

 6. Are there any restrictions on where else I can work?

-If you have a senior role or access to confidential or sensitive information, your employment contract may have a restraint of trade or non-compete clause or confidentiality provisions.
+If you’ve held a senior position or had access to confidential or sensitive information, your employment contract may include a restraint of trade or non-compete clause or confidentiality provisions.

 7. How do I return work-supplied equipment?